-One of my clients brought me in to do some customer research and define the scope for v1 of a new product they’re designing.
+The example I’ll show below is just one example of a client who brought me in to do some customer research and define the scope for v1 of a new product they’d been imagining.
 So where do you start, right?
 There are a hundred things the app could do … but what should it do first?
 Sound familiar?

 I’ll go into the details for each part of the process I used to identify their most pressing customer needs, but for the skimmers, here’s the gist:

 - Run some customer interviews to gain a better understanding of the customers’ Job to Be Done.

 - Split the Job to Be Done into steps.

 - Survey the importance and satisfaction of each step of the Job to Be Done.

 - Visualize the survey results with a web app I’ve built specifically for this type of survey.

 The visualization of the survey data is what I’m most excited to share, but to get there, we have to begin with the Job to Be Done.